 “When setting out to design a doghouse we start with two parameters, style and functionality,” Alejandro says.

 Size is the first functional element they take into consideration.
-Using standard crate sizes as the basis for the house’s so-called living room, Alejandro and Sara are able to design for dogs of all sizes—from Chihuahuas to German Shepherds.
+Using standard crate sizes as the basis for the house’s so-called living room, Alejandro and Sara design for dogs of all sizes—from Chihuahuas to German Shepherds.

 Then comes the fun part—adding in dog-friendly, functional amenities.
 “From accessible green roofs to partially covered sun decks to peek-a-boo windows and artificial turf, we design and integrate as much as we can,” he says.

 Fully customizable, Pijuan Design Workshop can tailor your pet’s mid mod ranch to meet their needs as well as your style requests.
-Everything from their bowl placement to the house numbers and wood siding stain can be customized to suit man and man’s best friend.
+You can customize everything from their bowl placement to the house numbers to suit both your MCM tastes and your four-legged best friend’s needs.